Luxury Kenya Safari

 Top Destinations in Luxury Kenya Safari

-The Masai Mara – also known just as ‘The Mara’ by the locals, was named in honor of the ancestral Maasai people who still live traditional lifestyles in the area.
+A safari in the Masai Mara provides opportunity for authentic cultural experiences.
+Also known as ‘The Mara’ by locals, the national reserve was named in honor of the ancestral Maasai people who still live traditional lifestyles in the area.
 A visit to one of the local villages is a real highlight.
 You’ll get to experience their unique way of life, and perhaps even witness the competitive jumping dance of the warriors!